 2010.
 You can have a hybrid farm all the way down to the core 14 hives.
 It’s included in 2013 along

 with the new stuff in the 15

 hive.
 This allows organizations to have what Dan explained as “tech

 portfolios.”
-These are set-ups which vary in complexity that run both SharePoint 2013 and 2010, as well as
+These are set-ups that vary in complexity that run both SharePoint 2013 and 2010, as well as

 physical and virtual servers.
 The level of complexity will depend on your organization,